Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 is swelling of the plantar fascia.
-The plantar fascia is a band of fibers that connect your heel bone to the front of your foot.
-It helps support the arch of your foot and absorbs shock.
-Plantar fasciitis is caused by small tears in the plantar fascia.
-Over time, the tears cause swelling and irritation.
+The plantar fascia is a thick band of tissue that connects your heel bone to your toes.
+This part of your foot helps support the arch of your foot and absorbs shock.
+Tension and stress can cause small tears on the thick band of tissue.
+These small tears can grow larger with repeated stretching and tearing.
+The band of tissue can become swollen and painful.

 Signs and symptoms: